 Several new medical devices have been developed which address some of the deficiencies described above.
-MD Technologies, Inc., DeRoyal (formerly Waterstone), Domoch Medical Systems, Inc. and Stryker Instruments have all developed systems that provide disposal into the sanitary sewer without pouring the infectious fluids directly through a hopper disposal or using expensive gel powders and all of these newer products are currently sold with 510(K) concurrence from the FDA.
-Cardinal Health, Inc. has received 510(K) concurrence to market a similar device that they have begun advertising.
-Most of them incorporate an internal collection canister with finite capacity, and while not directly eliminating the need to transport a device to and from the surgical room, most have been successful in eliminating the need for expensive gel and its associated handling and disposal costs.
+MD Technologies, Inc., DeRoyal (formerly Waterstone), Dornoch Medical Systems, Inc. and Stryker Instruments have all developed systems that provide disposal into the sanitary sewer without pouring the infectious fluids directly through a hopper disposal or using expensive gel powders and all of these newer products are currently sold with 510(k) concurrence from the FDA.
+Cardinal Health, Inc. has received 510(k) concurrence to market a similar device that they have begun advertising.
+Most of these competing products incorporate an internal collection canister with finite capacity, and while not directly eliminating the need to transport a device to and from the surgical room, most have been successful in eliminating the need for expensive gel and its associated handling and disposal costs.

-Our existing competitors that already have products on the market have a clear competitive advantage over us in terms of brand recognition and market exposure.
+Our existing competitors that already have products on the market have a clear competitive advantage over our product in terms of brand recognition and market exposure.
 In addition, the aforementioned companies have extensive marketing and development budgets that could overpower an early-stage company like ours.
 Information the Company obtained from surgical clinicians during interviews indicate that Stryker Instruments has the dominant market share position.
 Cardinal Health, Inc., though having FDA concurrence, is only now beginning to advertise their product.
-These clinicians have also indicated that the competitive devices are used in select procedures and often in some, but not all, surgical rooms.
+The clinicians we interviewed also indicated that the competitive devices are used in select procedures and often in some, but not all, surgical rooms.